T

 landmark

 Ireland's oldest university, founded in 1592.
-Explore its historic campus and see the stunning Long Room library, home to the Book of Kells.
+Explore its historic campus, including the stunning Long Room library and the Book of Kells.

-• Book tickets for the Book of Kells exhibition online in advance to avoid queues.
+• Book tickets for the Book of Kells online in advance to avoid queues.

-• Allow time to wander through the college grounds.
+• Allow extra time to wander the campus grounds.

 ~180 min